 No, the NRA Foundation does not provide funding to individuals.
 However, if you are seeking scholarship assistance, the National Rifle Association offers a variety of scholarship opportunities.
 Click here for information.

 What is the deadline to submit my grant application?

 Which grant application do I need to complete?

-The Range Grant Application should be used for requests for permanent improvements to your facility to include (but not limited to) construction projects, road improvements, berm work, and even certain trap machines (commercial grade trap machines are considered to be range improvements).
+The Range Grant Application should be used for requests for permanent improvements to your facility, such as construction projects, road improvements, berm work, and even certain trap machines (commercial grade trap machines are considered to be range improvements).
 Note that improvements to your overall facility (classrooms, etc.) are also considered to be range improvements.

 What supporting documentation is required to complete the application?

 You will need at least five pieces of documentation, with two additional documents that will be required if applicable:

 Additional Documentation for Range Grant Applications:

 I am requesting funds for a range improvement project.
 The application says I need to provide letters of public benefit.
 What type of letters do I need to provide?

-Range Grant applications require at least three letters of public benefit from qualifying groups (charitable organizations such as 4-H or Boy Scouts, or government entities such as Law Enforcement).
+Range Grant applications require at least three letters of public benefit from qualifying groups (501(c)(3) organizations such as 4-H or the Boy Scouts, or government entities such as a law enforcement agency).
 These letters should support the project for which the applying organization is requesting funds and explain how the completion of the project is necessary for the supporting group to continue to benefit from the facility.

 Letters of public benefit should NOT be letters of thanks for past events or programs, but rather be in support of the project for which you are requesting funds and describe how the letter writer’s charitable organization will benefit from the grant.